 On May 14, 2021, the Company entered into a non-cancelable operating lease for its corporate headquarters located in Boston Massachusetts.
-The agreement, effective August 1, 2021, has a six month term, and rental costs of approximately \$3 per month prior to the application of certain rent concessions granted by the landlord in the amount of approximately \$2 over the term of the lease.
+The agreement, effective August 1, 2021, had a six month term, and rental costs of approximately \$3 per month prior to the application of certain rent concessions granted by the landlord in the amount of approximately \$2 over the term of the lease.
 In December 2021, the Company signed an amendment to its corporate headquarters lease to extend the term until March 31, 2022 for rental costs of approximately \$1 per month.
-In February 2022, the Company signed an amendment to extend the lease term until June 30, 2022.
+In February 2022 and April 2022, the Company signed amendments to extend the lease term until June 30, 2022 and September 30, 2022, respectively.